American Lobby Cards

 In 1952, a set of eight 11″ × 14″ lobby cards was produced to promote the new re-release of Snow White and the Seven Dwarfs through RKO.
 This time, the set did not include a title card as in previous editions.
 Dopey appears along the border of every card, while Snow White once again takes center stage in most of the illustrations.

 With the exception of two cards, these are photographic reproductions of cel set-ups created specifically for the occasion, closely inspired by the original Tom Wood drawings previously used for earlier lobby cards, books, and other promotional material.
-They are, however, black-and-white photographs hand-tinted with color, which explains why Snow White’s dress appears blue, for example.
+Rather than true color photographs, however, they were produced using the Color-Glos process, in which black-and-white photographic prints were hand-tinted with color.
+This explains, for example, why Snow White’s dress appears blue.